Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 The sequence works like this: You need a registered address (Anmeldung) to open a German bank account.
 You need a German bank account to build a SCHUFA credit history.
 You need SCHUFA to sign a long-term unfurnished lease.
 And you need a place to stay while all of this happens.
 A furnished apartment is the critical first link in this chain.

 Week 2: Complete your Anmeldung at the local Bürgeramt using the Wohnungsgeberbestätigung (landlord confirmation) from your provider.
 All professional landlords on FARAWAYHOME supply this as standard.
-With your Anmeldung certificate in hand, you can now open a German bank account – N26, Deutsche Bank, Commerzbank, or any traditional bank.
+With your Anmeldung certificate in hand, you can now open a German bank account.

 How Much Does a Furnished Apartment in Berlin Cost?

-Berlin’s furnished rental market spans an enormous range – from compact studios in emerging neighbourhoods to designer penthouses overlooking the Spree.
-Price transparency is not a given on most platforms; at FARAWAYHOME, it is the standard.
-Every listed price is a final price: an all-inclusive rent covering electricity, heating, water, internet, and TV licence.
-No hidden surcharges, no annual utility settlement (Betriebskostenabrechnung), no guesswork.
-This makes budget planning reliable – especially for international tenants unfamiliar with Germany’s notoriously complex ancillary cost system.
+Berlin’s furnished rental market spans an enormous range, from compact studios in emerging neighbourhoods to designer penthouses overlooking the Spree.
+Every listed price on FARAWAYHOME is a final price: an all-inclusive rent covering electricity, heating, water, internet, and TV licence.
+No hidden surcharges, no annual utility settlement, no guesswork.

-Two-bedroom furnished flats range from €1,500 to €2,500 across Berlin.
-This is the segment with the widest selection: from functionally furnished apartments for business stays to beautifully designed Altbau apartments with stucco ceilings, hardwood floors, and floor-to-ceiling windows.
-Two-bedroom apartments with a dedicated workspace are in particularly high demand – a trend that has accelerated sharply since the shift to remote and hybrid work.
+Two-bedroom furnished flats range from €1,500 to €2,500 across Berlin, from functionally furnished apartments for business stays to beautifully designed Altbau apartments with stucco ceilings, hardwood floors, and floor-to-ceiling windows.

-Larger apartments and premium properties – three to five bedrooms, high-end furnishing, prime locations – fall in the €2,500 to €5,000 range and above.
+Larger apartments and premium properties fall in the €2,500 to €5,000 range and above.
 For furnished luxury apartments in Berlin, expect starting prices of around €3,000 with penthouses and large family apartments well exceeding €10,000 per month.
-In districts like Grunewald, Dahlem, or along the Kurfürstendamm, concierge-style service, private parking, and curated interiors are standard.

 | Criteria |